itthinx/affiliates/readme.txt

 == Upgrade Notice ==

-= 2.11.0 =
+= 2.12.0 =
-This release improves the API by adding a cookie timeout filter and circumvents issues with translated screens related to a core bug.
+This release includes compatibility fixes for WordPress 4.3 and solves potential issues when upgrading from earlier versions.